2015 College Football Playoff National Championship: Aftermath

 Long after the game, both teams were scheduled to meet in a home and home series in 2020 and 2021, with the 2020 game occurring in Oregon's Autzen Stadium and the 2021 game occurring in Ohio State's Ohio Stadium.
 However, the first game was canceled on July 9, 2020, in response to the COVID-19 pandemic.
 The 2021 match-up ended up with Oregon beating Ohio State for the first time ever, 35–28, then-head coaches Ryan Day and Mario Cristobal were the sixth different pair of coaches to meet in the Buckeyes/Ducks series, the two programs also became conference foes in 2024 when Oregon joined the Big Ten Conference on August 2, with their first conference meeting taking place that same year in Eugene, with Oregon once again winning, 32-31.
 In a rematch and similar instance to the 2014 season, the Buckeyes and Ducks met again in the College Football Playoff, this time in the first 12-team format, in the Rose Bowl, which was slated as one of the quarterfinal games.
-The game featured the 8th-seeded Buckeyes against the top-seeded and undefeated Ducks, who had one the Big Ten that season.
+The game featured the 8th-seeded Buckeyes against the top-seeded and undefeated Ducks, who had won the Big Ten that season.
 Ohio State wound up routing the Ducks 41-21, on their way to winning their 9th national championship and becoming the first champion of the 12-team playoff.